ratta2ii/react-redux-state-api/README.md

 1:00pm | Working on capstone modal still.
 Focused on how to display the correct image when someone clicks on a product.

 2:30pm | Working on modals.
 Have additional commits in other repo

+3:30 | Working on trying to implemet unknown props populating the modal